Presumption of death

 A declaration that a person is dead resembles other forms of "preventive adjudication", such as the declaratory judgment.
-Different jurisdictions have different legal standards for obtaining such a declaration and in some jurisdictions a presumption of death may arise after a person has been missing under certain circumstances and a certain amount of time.
+Different jurisdictions have different legal standards for obtaining such declaration and in some jurisdictions a presumption of death may arise after a person has been missing under certain circumstances and a certain amount of time.

 Facts, circumstances, and the "balance of probabilities"

-In most jurisdictions, it is usually necessary to obtain a court order directing the registration to issue a death certificate in the absence of a physician's certification that an identified individual has died.
+In most jurisdictions, obtaining a court order directing the registration to issue a death certificate in the absence of a physician's certification that an identified individual has died is usually necessary.
 However, if there is circumstantial evidence that would lead a reasonable person to believe that the individual is deceased on the balance of probabilities, jurisdictions may agree to issue death certificates without any such order.
 For example, passengers and crew of the RMS Titanic who were not rescued by the RMS Carpathia were declared legally dead soon after Carpathia arrived at New York City.
-More recently, death certificates for those who perished in the September 11 attacks were issued by the State of New York within days of the tragedy.
+More recently, the State of New York issued death certificates for those who perished in the September 11 attacks within days of the tragedy.
 The same is usually true of soldiers missing after a major battle, especially if the enemy keeps an accurate record of its prisoners of war.

 If there is not sufficient evidence that death has taken place, a legal declaration of such may take longer, as simple absence does not necessarily prove death.
 The requirements for declaring an individual legally dead may vary depending on numerous details including the following: